VandyHacks/the-squirrel-from-VandyHacks/README.md

 ## Developer Setup

-the squirrel from VandyHacks requires Python 3.6+ (we use f-strings lol).
+the squirrel from VandyHacks requires Python 3.8+ (we use the walrus operator lol).

 ### Installation